All the Queens Men

 The plot requires them to infiltrate the factory, steal an Enigma machine and return to England with it.
 Anyone who has seen ">Enigma," " U-571" or the various TV documentaries about the Enigma machine will be aware that by the time of this movie, the British already had possession of an Enigma machine, but to follow that line of inquiry too far in this movie is not wise.
 The movie has an answer to it, but it comes so late in the film that although it makes sense technically, the damage has already been done.

 The four misfit transvestites totter about Berlin looking like (very bad) Andrews Sisters imitators, and O'Rourke falls in love with the librarian Romy.
 How it becomes clear that he is not a woman is not nearly as interesting as how anyone could possibly have thought he was a woman in the first place.
 He plays a woman as if determined, in every scene, to signal to the audience that he's absolutely straight and only kidding.
 His voice, with its uncanny similarity to Sylvester Stallone's, doesn't help.
-Neither does the nonsensical jump to the scenes in New York's Upper East Side, where all of a sudden they're responsible for the cleaning of some valuable oriental rugs.
-And it's completely unclear how and why Gloria could ever make a living offering in home carpet cleaning, given how poorly coordinated and lacking in common sense she/he is.
-Her boss seems to not care if his clients carpets are destroyed or made even filthier due to her incompetence.
-At least she's able to deadpan her comments about the spirituality of dirty rugs and their envy of magic carpets.
+Neither does the nonsensical jump to the scenes in New York's Upper East Side, where all of a sudden they're responsible for the cleaning of some valuable condos.
+And it's completely unclear how and why Gloria could ever become proficient at using a mop bucket with wringer given how poorly coordinated and lacking in common sense she/he is.
+Her boss seems to not care if his clients floors are destroyed or made even filthier due to her incompetence.
+At least she's able to deadpan her comments about the spirituality of dirty floors and their envy of magic mops.

 The action in the movie would be ludicrous anyway, but is even more peculiar in a cross-dressing comedy.
 There's a long sequence in which Tony, the Izzard character, does a marked-down Marlene Dietrich before a wildly enthusiastic audience of Nazis.
 Surely they know he is, if not a spy, at least a drag queen?
 I'm not so sure.
 I fear the movie makes it appear the Nazis think he is a sexy woman, something that will come as surprise to anyone who is familiar with Eddie Izzard, including Eddie Izzard.